-The Company has limited financial resources, and there is no assurance that additional funding will be available for further operations or to fulfill its obligations under the applicable agreements.
+There is no assurance that additional funding will be available for further operations or to fulfill its obligations under the applicable agreements.
 If the Company is unsuccessful in raising further funds, it may not earn any interest in the Mon Gold Property.